yegor-alexeyev/reader/README.md

 reader
 ======

-Modular IPC-based video-stream processing (with an example of software auto-focus feature)
+Network video-stream processing (with an example of software auto-focus feature)